 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 Or for FONAR:

-ROCE can be useful when making comparisons, such as between similar companies.
-Using our data, we find that FONAR’s ROCE is meaningfully better than the 11% average in the Medical Equipment industry.
+ROCE is commonly used for comparing the performance of similar businesses.
+FONAR's ROCE appears to be substantially greater than the 8.7% average in the Medical Equipment industry.
 We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
 Regardless of where FONAR sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.

-It is important to remember that ROCE shows past performance, and is not necessarily predictive.
-Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
+When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
+ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
 ROCE is, after all, simply a snap shot of a single year.
-You can check if FONAR has cyclical profits by looking at this free graph of past earnings, revenue and cash flow.
+If FONAR is cyclical, it could make sense to check out this free graph of past earnings, revenue and cash flow.

-FONAR has total liabilities of US$12m and total assets of US$123m.
-Therefore its current liabilities are equivalent to approximately 9.5% of its total assets.
-Low current liabilities have only a minimal impact on FONAR’s ROCE, making its decent returns more credible.
+FONAR has total liabilities of US$14m and total assets of US$167m.
+Therefore its current liabilities are equivalent to approximately 8.3% of its total assets.
+Low current liabilities have only a minimal impact on FONAR's ROCE, making its decent returns more credible.

 Our Take On FONAR's ROCE

 If it is able to keep this up, FONAR could be attractive.
 There might be better investments than FONAR out there, but you will have to work hard to find them .
 These promising businesses with rapidly growing earnings might be right up your alley.

 If you like to buy stocks alongside management, then you might just love this free list of companies.
 (Hint: insiders have been buying them).